xdl907/switching-and-routing-project/README.md

 * PortDown and Datapath belong to a default path: default path is marked as "not active" (`self.ONdfl_flg[str(labeldfl)] = 0`) and rules are deleted from all nodes.
 Packets will follow the back-up path (if available).
 * PortDown and Datapath belong to a back-up path: back-up path is marked as "not active" (`self.ONbu_flg[str(labelbu)] = 0`) and rules are deleted from all nodes.
 * PortAlive and Datapath belong to a default path: default path is marked as "active" (`self.ONdfl_flg[str(labeldfl)] = 1`) and rules are installed in all nodes.
-Packets will stop follow the back-up path (if available).
+Packets will stop following the back-up path (if available).
 * PortAlive and Datapath belong to a back-up path: default path is marked as "active" (`self.ONbu_flg[str(labeldfl)] = 1`) and rules are installed in all nodes.

 If no path remains available, an error message is reported in the log.